 How does a pregnancy test work?

 Before you learn pregnancy test kit use, you need to understand the basics.
 A home pregnancy test detects a hormone called HCG in your urine.
-HCG is produced after a fertilized egg attaches to the uterus and the level of HCG increases in early pregnancy.
-The more carefully you follow the instructions the more reliably your result will be.
+HCG is produced after a fertilised egg attaches to the uterus, and the level of HCG increases in early pregnancy.
+The more carefully you follow the instructions, the more reliably your result will be.

 When is the best time to take a pregnancy test?